 According to the US Census Bureau, 67% of eligible voters registered to vote in 2018, with 53% of them ultimately casting a ballot.
 With just over three months until the November 2020 election, here’s an analysis of voting rates in past presidential elections and how they differ by state, race, and age.

 Over the past several decades, voter turnout among US citizens has averaged around 45% for midterm elections and 57% for presidential elections.

-The 2018 midterm election had an unusually high voter turnout rate for a midterm election, which typically have voter turnout rates that are about 10–20 percentage points below presidential election voting rates.
+The 2018 election had an unusually high voter turnout rate for a midterm, which typically have voter turnout rates about 10–20 percentage points below presidential elections.
 For example, the 2014 mid-term voting rate was 42%, 19 percentage points below the 2016 turnout of 61%.
-In contrast, the 2018 voting rate was 53%, only 8 percentage points below the 2016 vote.
+The 2018 voting rate was 53%, only 8 percentage points below the 2016 vote.
 This made it the highest voter turnout rate for a midterm election in 40 years.

-In the 2016 election, the District of Columbia, Maine, and Mississippi had the highest citizen voting rates at 82%, 80%, and 80%, respectively.
-California, West Virginia, and Hawaii had the lowest citizen voting rates, at 65%, 64%, and 54%, respectively.
+In the 2016 election, Washington, DC, Maine, and Wisconsin had the highest citizen voting rates at 74%, 73%, and 70%, respectively.
+Tennessee, West Virginia, and Hawaii had the lowest citizen voting rates, at 54%, 51%, and 47%, respectively.

 Different states also have varying rates of voting by race and ethnicity.

-For example, in Michigan, 64% of the citizen population turned out to vote in 2016, but only 38% of citizens aged 18-24 did.
+Age trends also differ across states.
+In Michigan, 64% of the citizen population turned out to vote in 2016, but only 38% of citizens aged 18-24 did.
 In some states, such as Kentucky, Virginia, and Pennsylvania, there is a less pronounced gap between youth voting and overall voting rates.

 Keep up with the latest data and most popular content.